 You’ll meet a range of people all with a shared interest of better motoring and be able to adapt the sessions around your lifestyle.

-Not only that, every 5 years you will be re-tested ensuring your skills are up to the best standard.
+Not only that, every 5 years you will be re-tested ensuring your skills are kept up to standard.
 You’ll complete your Observer training within 12 months, and will be fully supported by your Local Group as you work towards achieving the qualification.

 It doesn’t need to stop there!